German gender #1 - German nouns and der, die & das

 videoNouns which are always feminine8 m 43 sFree

-videoNouns which are always feminine - the PDF Start
+videoNouns which are always feminine - the PDF0 s Start

 videoPhew!7 s Start